Best Things to Do in Los Angeles If You Hate to Drive

 Finding Fun Happenings in Los Angeles On Foot

 Los Angeles is a big city, so unless you are on a walk-about, I wouldn’t recommend traversing the entire metropolis on foot.
 However, once you pick your zip code, there are plenty of places amenable to foot traffic.
 Main Street in Santa Monica is a great example.
 There is a plethora of metered parking that runs parallel to a stretch of storefronts between Rose Avenue and Ocean Park Blvd.
 Walk a few paces West to the bike path that runs alongside the ocean for one of the cooler LA activities, a – a mere stone’s throw from the Santa Monica Pier.
+Check out our neighborhood guide of LA for more details about local communities.

 The Subway- the Local’s Secret Trick to Downtown